RobJohnston/MasterPages/README.md

 ## TODO

-- [ ] Other than for the Canada.ca theme, some areas can be hidden (search and language selection, site menu and breadcrumb trail).
+- [ ] Maybe use a few global resource files instead of many local resource files?
+See https://docs.google.com/spreadsheets/d/1BmMrKN6Rtx-dwgPNEZD6AIAQdI4nNlyVVVCml0U594o/edit?pli=1#gid=1
+- [ ] Show SubSite user control when appropriate to do so.
-- [ ] Search the code for "TODO" and "REVIEW" to see what other items are outstanding.
+- [ ] Search the code for "TODO" and "REVIEW" to see what items are outstanding.
 - [ ] It would be great if the *-SectionMenu.master page could be merged into the regular master page and the menu visibility controlled per page and/or directory.
 - [ ] There may be more properties to add to BasePage (e.g., for metadata).
 See http://dublincore.org/documents/dcmi-terms/.
 - [ ] A few more nested master pages, especially for the Canada.ca theme, could be built as required.
 See http://wet-boew.github.io/themes-dist/GCWeb/index-en.html.
 Most, if not all, could be nested off of GCWeb.master.